Pathoschild/canimod.github.io/guides/creating-a-smapi-mod.md

 ---
 layout: default
 title: Creating a SMAPI mod
 intro: Ready to make your own mod?
-This page will guide you from creating an empty project to building a small mod.
+This page will guide you from creating an empty project to building a small mod that runs on Linux, Mac, and Windows.
 ---

 ## Introduction